 You and each member of your Booking Party may bring aboard 2 items of luggage.
 Any additional items may be subject to an excess charge.
 Please note some airlines may charge luggage fees and restrict luggage to one bag per person so check with your airline carrier before you book.
 Your luggage (including your Booking Party’s luggage) must be stored in your stateroom and must be labelled with the Disney Cruise Line luggage tag.
 Dangerous or illegal articles such as weapons, explosives, liquid oxygen, combustible substances or non-prescription controlled substances may not be brought to Walt Disney World® Resort or taken aboard a Vessel.
 Any such items shall be confiscated on the instructions of the Master of a Vessel at embarkation, and may be disposed of at the sole discretion of the Master without any liability to you or your Booking Party.
 You and your Booking Party should retain valuables such as cash, negotiable securities or other financial instruments, gold, silverware, jewellery, ornaments, works of art, photographic/video/audio equipment or supplies, laptop computers, cellular phones or other valuables in your personal control at all times as Disney Cruise Line is not responsible for any damage to or loss of these items.

-Effective for cruises embarking on or after September 30, 2015, each Guest 21 years and older may bring two bottles of unopened wine or champagne (no larger than 750ml) or six beers (no larger than 12oz) onboard in carry-on luggage at the beginning of the voyage and at each port-of-call.
+Each Guest 21 years and older may bring two bottles of unopened wine or champagne (no larger than 750ml) or six beers (no larger than 12oz) onboard in carry-on luggage at the beginning of the voyage and at each port-of-call.
 All wine/champagne and beer brought onboard must be packed in the Guest’s carry-on luggage.
 Any alcohol packed in checked luggage will be removed and stored until the completion of the cruise.
 Guests are not allowed to bring liquors or spirits (including powdered alcohol) onboard.

 A deposit is required to make a reservation.
 The deposit amount will be determined at time of booking.
 All reservations are subject to cancellation if full deposit is not received in the Disney Cruise Line office within the option period specified at time of booking.
 Final payment in the form of a cheque or credit card (Visa®, MasterCard®, American Express®, Discover® Card, Diners Club®, Japanese Credit Bureau or Disney Visa® Card) must be received on the date stipulated at the time of booking.
 Payment policy for group bookings may vary.
 Please contact your Travel Agent for full details.